spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 ***

+### Crop the image

+Because our camera is the same height as the walls, the walls appear as a flat line on the image.
+We crop out top half of the image.

 ### Undistorting

 Our cameras output a distorted image, so before we can process the image, we must undistort it.

 At the start of the program, cv2.fisheye.initUndistortRectifyMap is used with precalculated distortion matrices to create the remaps.
 See [SETUP.md](./SETUP.md#) for instructions on how to get the distortion matrix.

 The undistort function calls `cv2.remap` to use the precalculated remaps to undistort the image.
 A new K matrix is used to partially zoom out the image to prevent too much of the image from being cropped out.

-To speed up the undistorting, the top of the image is cropped before undistortion.
+**To speed up the undistorting, the top of the image is cropped before undistortion.**

 *All the results are of the left camera.
 The same calculations are done on the right camera, it is just not shown.*